drummondlab/drummondlab.github.io/README.md

 - Graduate Students
 - Alumni

 Clicking on a team member's name takes one to the member's personal lab webpage.
 Each current member of the lab is responsible for creating and/or maintaining their personal webpage.

+These pages reside in the folder team/_posts.
+The file's name must follow the following syntax:

+	1970-01-01-<last name>-<first name>.md

+While a date is still required, we wanted individuals to be listed in alphabetical order within each category; hence all needed to have the same date stamp...I needed an arbitrary date so I chose the Unix epoch.

-For many lab members a minimal page has already been created containing a minimal amount of information (name, cateogry position, citation_names, alum status).
+For many lab members a baseline page has already been created containing a minimal amount of information (name, cateogry position, citation_names, alum status).
 You should update this page with your personal information; e.g., twitter, github userid, google scholar id, linkedin id, image, cv).

 The yaml front matter in a lab member page should contain the following:

 	---
+	layout: member
+	title: <member name (first last)>
+	citation_names:
 	---